-- The capitalization rate should be 5.5%.
-While the Board agrees that it is unusual to have a class C cap rate of 5.5% when 6.0% is applied to class A, the cap rates are only a means to an end, which is to determine a value that is a reasonable estimate of the market value of the property, as required under the legislation.
-The relationship between 2013 class A and class C cap rates may be atypical; however the other income parameters are such that the overall value applied to class A compared to class C maintains equity. - [18] The Northland Building was part of a portfolio sale involving properties across the country.
-The Board was of the opinion that differences in local market conditions, applicable legislation and tax regimes could motivate an allocation of value for a property in a portfolio sale that might not accurately reflect the value for which it would have transacted in a standalone sale, and therefore gave little weight to the affidavit value. - [19] The Board finds the transfer of the Centennial Building to be a valid sale.
-The characterization of the sale as non-arms length was due to statements on the sale questionnaire that the purchaser was the owner of the adjacent parcel and wanted to redevelop.
+The capitalization rate should be 5.5%.
+While the Board agrees that it is unusual to have [17] a class C cap rate of 5.5% when 6.0% is applied to class A, the cap rates are only a means to an end, which is to determine a value that is a reasonable estimate of the market value of the property, as required under the legislation.
+The relationship between 2013 class A and class C cap rates may be atypical; however the other income parameters are such that the overall value applied to class A compared to class C maintains equity.

+The Northland Building was part of a portfolio sale involving properties across the [18] country.
+The Board was of the opinion that differences in local market conditions, applicable legislation and tax regimes could motivate an allocation of value for a property in a portfolio sale that might not accurately reflect the value for which it would have transacted in a standalone sale, and therefore gave little weight to the affidavit value.

+The Board finds the transfer of the Centennial Building to be a valid sale.
+The [19] characterization of the sale as non-arms length was due to statements on the sale questionnaire that the purchaser was the owner of the adjacent parcel and wanted to redevelop.
 The Board does not consider this relationship to be non-arms-length, and was of the opinion that intent to redevelop is not unusual in a real estate transaction.
-Therefore, the Board was of the opinion that the purchase price reflects market value. - [20] The \$211/sf assessed value of the subject is within a reasonable range of the \$221/sf selling price of the Centennial building.
-The \$155/sf result of the requested parameters would be significantly out of line.
+Therefore, the Board was of the opinion that the purchase price reflects market value.

+The \$175/sf assessed value of the subject is within a reasonable range of the \$221/sf [20] selling price of the Centennial building.
+The \$138/sf result of the requested parameters would be significantly out of line.
 While the Complainant's arguments for the 7.0% cap rate was logical, and supported by the reported cap rates, it was clear that the actual income generated was different from the typical income applied using the parameters in place at the time of sale.
 Under those circumstances, applying the actual "going-in" cap rate to the lower typical income parameters would result in a value below market value, and would be inequitable with other similar properties in the municipality.

-Issue 2 - Office Vacancy Rate:

-Complainant's Position:

-- [21] The Complainant presented a vacancy study of 22 class C buildings in DT2 supporting the 9.75% requested vacancy.
-The actual vacancy is higher than noted: 622 5 Ave SW is shown as fully occupied but this was MNP's offices, and they moved out of the building on July 1, 2012. - [22] The Complainant also presented third party market reports for the first and second quarters of 2012.
-The reported head lease vacancy for downtown class C buildings is significantly more than the 6.75% used by the City:

-2012 Colliers Cresa Avison Young Barclay Street Altus Group CBRE

-Q1 12.30% 7.44% 12.90% 12.00%

-Q2 10.75% 8.67% 11.98% 16.60% 15.10% 10.19%

-Note - the Cresa Class C Office Vacancy Report included three properties (Barron Building, Joe Philips Building and Strategic Centre) that are valued as land.
-The vacancy rate noted for Cresa has those properties removed from the inventory.

-[23] The Complainant noted that the Respondent's vacancy rate analysis included both C and D class buildings in all areas of downtown grouped together with an overall vacancy rate of 6.75%.
-It also included the Education Centre building and Joe Philips building, which are land value and should not be included in the inventory.

-Respondent's Position:

-[24] The Respondent stated that the vacancy rate is determined from the vacant space amounts reported in the Assessment Request for Information (ARFI) reports that are mailed out at the beginning of every year and returned between March and April.
-The vacancy amounts are used as reported and not analyzed and adjusted for leases about to expire before the July 1 valuation date.
-The Respondent stated that vacancy is a snapshot in time, as tenants move out and others move in so as long as it is measured for the entire inventory and at the same time, it is reasonable to use the vacancy reported by the building owners in the ARFIs to determine the vacancy parameters.

-Findings and Reasons:

-The Board did not find compelling evidence to increase the vacancy allowance.
-While the Board agrees that it would be preferable to determine the vacancy rate at the July 1 valuation date, it is more important that it is measured at a consistent time.
-To illustrate, the Complainant had argued that the actual vacancy rate was higher than indicated in their analysis because MNP had moved out on July 1, 2012 from a building that was noted as fully occupied.
-However, the vacancy rate would be impacted by factors such as whether another tenant was scheduled to move into the space, whether the new space had previously been vacant and was now occupied, and the period of vacancy for each space.
-It would also be impacted by a decision not to immediately re-lease in order to renovate, as in the case of the Burns Building which had a reported vacancy of 53.77% in the Complainant's Revised Vacancy Study.

-[26] Due to the challenges of identifying and determining the impact of such factors, the Board is of the opinion that vacant space as reported by the building owners and managers on the annual ARFI returns provides a more reliable indicator of the vacancy rate than the Complainant's analysis and third party reports, notwithstanding the information is provided for a time period several months prior to the valuation date.

-DATED AT THE CITY OF CALGARY THIS 30 DAY OF Migust 2013.
+DATED AT THE CITY OF CALGARY THIS 3" DAY OF September 2013.